aspose-html/Aspose.HTML-Documentation/content/_index.md

 **Welcome to Aspose.HTML for Java**

 Aspose.HTML for Java is an advanced HTML manipulation API built to perform a wide range of HTML manipulation tasks directly within the Java applications.
-The API also provides a high fidelity rendering engine for fixed-layout formats such as PDF & XPS, and a number of raster image formats.
+The API also provides a high fidelity rendering engine for fixed-layout formats such as PDF & {{%XPS%}}, and a number of raster image formats.

 {{% /alert %}}